-Information about your paper: We need a text file with the following information about your paper: title, author(s), number of pages, contact information, and an abstract.
-Do not format any of this material.
+: We need a text file with the following details about your paper: title, author(s), number of pages, contact information for every author, and an abstract.

 If your paper is written in a language other than English, we need your abstract in the language of the paper and in English.
-Both versions will be published on our web site.
+We will include both versions on our web site.

 All specific instructions, contact information for your volume editor, and deadlines for your particular proceedings are available from the volume editor.
 This page that you are reading contains general instructions for all proceedings being published by Cascadilla Proceedings Project.
 Thank you for submitting your paper!